kiranmayeej9305/InvestStocks/InvestStocks/docs/README.md

-# StokAlert Documentation
+# InvestStocks Documentation

-Welcome to the StokAlert comprehensive documentation!
+Welcome to the InvestStocks comprehensive documentation!

 ## Quick Start